 - Herbal remedies, such as Chinese skullcap, angelica and licorice root, have not been studied well for treating asthma in children or adolescents and may have unwanted side effects.

-- Never give your child aspirin or any products containing aspirin because it can trigger asthma in some children and also has been associated with Reye’s syndrome, a serious illness that affects the liver and brain.
+- Do not give your child aspirin or any products containing aspirin, unless prescribed by your child's doctor.
+It can trigger asthma in some children and also has been associated with Reye’s syndrome, a serious illness that affects the liver and brain.

 Other things you and your child can do that may help your child feel better: